 Electric Heat Pumps

 Electric heat pumps are heaters that are built into an air conditioning system.
 Think of them as mini-splits.
 They don’t create heat.
-Instead, they extract heat from one location and dumps it in a second location.
+Instead, they extract heat from one location and dump it in a second location.

 In the RV case, for instance, the heat pump will remove heat from the outside and dump it in the RV.
 The units can also work in reverse when it gets too hot in the RV.
 In this case, they’ll extract heat from the RV and dump it outside.